TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

 2 ^ 3              ## power (coefficient and exponent need not be positive nor integer)
 ```

-If you hate to memorize precedence orders or want to change the precedence of operations, you
+If you hate to memorize precedence tables or want to change the order of operations, you
-  can enclose them in parentheses per the usual mathematical conventions:
+  can enclose parts of the expression in parentheses (per the usual mathematical conventions)
+  to ensure execution in the order you intend:

 ```
 2 + 3 / 5